 5. Connaught International Scholarships These prestigious scholarships are for international doctoral students only and are funded by the University of Toronto.
 In the first week of February each year, the CSB Graduate Admissions Committee nominates outstanding candidates from the group of international students who have been offered admission to the department.
 Further information is available at http://www.sgs.utoronto.ca/currentstudents/Pages/International-Student-Awards.aspx

-6. Graduate Admission Awards For the 2017-2018 academic year, the Department of Cell and Systems Biology awarded 10 Department of Cell and systems Biology Graduate Admission Awards to exceptional graduate applicants.
+6. Graduate Admission Awards For the 2017-2018 academic year, the Department of Cell and Systems Biology awarded eight Department of Cell and Systems Biology Graduate Admission Awards to exceptional graduate applicants.
 These students were chosen by the Graduate Admissions Committee and no application was necessary.
-These awards are valued at $3,000 and are in addition to the annual stipend.
+These awards are valued at $3,000 and are in addition to the base stipend.
 This program will be continued in 2018.